 The rise in estrogen triggers the release of another hormone, luteinizing hormone (LH).
 This surge of LH typically occurs 24 to 36 hours before ovulation – the process when an egg is released from an ovary.
 Identifying the LH surge indicates the onset of the 2 most fertile days, when you are most likely to get pregnant.

 Most ovulation tests detect the LH surge identifying your 2 most fertile days.
-You can also get ovulation tests that detect the rise in estrogen so you can identify a wider fertility window.
+You can also get ovulation tests that detect the rise in estrogen so you can identify a wider fertility window prior to ovulation.

 5. How long will it take me to get pregnant?